Stability phenomena for Martin boundaries of relatively hyperbolic groups: Description of the Martin boundary

 We arbitrarily choose a word distance $d_{\mathcal{N}}$ on $\mathcal{N}$.
 Following \cite{DGGP}, for $M\geq 0$, the transition kernel $p_{H,\eta,r}$ is said to have exponential moments up to $M$ if for every $k,k'\in \{1,...,N_{\eta}\}$,

 It is proved in \cite{DGGP} that up to enlarging $\eta$, $p_{H,\eta,1}$ has exponential moments up to $M$, where $\eta$ depends on $M$.
 The proof crucially uses the fact that $1<R$.
 It actually applies for $r<R$, but we will need the same result at the spectral radius, so we have to produce a new proof.
 This new proof will use the new deviation inequalities from Section~\ref{Sectiondeviationinequalities}.
+We insist on the fact that we do not need to assume that parabolic subgroups are virtually nilpotent in this lemma.
+This could be useful in another context.

 \begin{lemma} Let $M\geq 0$.
 There exists $\eta_M\geq 0$ such that for every $\eta\geq \eta_M$, for every $r\leq R$, $p_{H,\eta,r}$ has exponential moments up to $M$. \end{lemma}